Deduktiva/magnolia-python/Python/Doc/tutorial/modules.rst

 When importing the package, Python searches through the directories on ``sys.path`` looking for the package subdirectory.

-The :file:`__init__.py` files are required to make Python treat the directories as containing packages; this is done to prevent directories with a common name, such as ``string``, from unintentionally hiding valid modules that occur later on the module search path.
+The :file:`__init__.py` files are required to make Python treat directories containing the file as packages (unless using a :term:`namespace package`, a relatively advanced feature).
+This prevents directories with a common name, such as ``string``, from unintentionally hiding valid modules that occur later on the module search path.
 In the simplest case, :file:`__init__.py` can just be an empty file, but it can also execute initialization code for the package or